 When training retrievers for hunting or hunt tests, there is a lot to consider.
 One element that is high on the list of considerations is weather.
 In the Midwest, our weather can change daily.
 And in the summer heat and humidity are a real concern.

-How to Teach Retrievers to Quarter a Field
+How to teach retrievers to quarter a field

 6 steps to flawless quartering Upland hunting with a retriever can be a fun and exciting way to spend a day.
 Watching your dog work a field, finding and flushing birds for you to shoot can be a wonderful thing.
-That is assuming your dog understands what his/her job is and hunts with you, not […]
+That is assuming your dog understands what his job is and hunts with you, not […]

 Help, my retriever won’t fetch anymore!